California Avocado Month to Kick Off With Major Retail and Marketing Push

 Shopper marketing campaigns with national retailers are set to showcase elevated recipes to online shoppers, and digital coupons will provide extra value to online and mobile shoppers when purchasing bagged California avocados.

-The Commission is participating in two retail-based co-promotions in June.
-In-store demos will be conducted in conjunction with CA Grown around soccer watch party themed recipes.
+The commission is participating in two retail-based co-promotions in June.
+In-store demos will be conducted in conjunction with California Grown around soccer-watch-party-themed recipes.

-Additionally, CAC says it will be inspiring consumers’ California avocado purchases through fresh, seasonal recipe content distributed through various channels including seven influencer partners with a reach of nearly four million followers and subscribers, along with content on CAC’s social channels, in its June enewsletter and through its blog.
+Additionally, CAC says it will be inspiring consumers’ California avocado purchases through fresh, seasonal recipe content distributed through various channels including seven influencer partners with a reach of nearly 4 million followers and subscribers, along with content on CAC’s social channels, in its June e-newsletter and through its blog.

 Your next read: How The Avocado Conference 2026 Will Align Industry, Accelerate Sustainable Growth